djurdjevicaleksa/ss/README.md

 #define _SS_IMPLEMENT
 #include "ss.h"
 ```
-If typed in reverse order, the library won't work.
+If typed in reverse order, the implementation won't work.

 # Keep in mind